 If you have very little kids and don’t feel safe on the alpine trail, I recommend taking the trail to the right, walking to and across the dam and having a picnic in the sandy spot on the far side.
 Here is the dam.

 Here’s a picture taking from the start of the dam, looking back at the trail.
-There are toilets in the building shown below.
+There are toilets in the building on the left below.

 Here’s a view from the dam.